- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 7 Minutes

 A hair transplant can sometimes be considered after scalp radiation, but I do not judge it like ordinary genetic hair loss.
-The first question is whether the treated skin has healed well enough to accept new grafts.
-That means stable cancer follow-up, no open wound, no active skin breakdown, and a scalp area that has enough softness and blood supply for tiny recipient incisions.
+The first question is not simply whether hair is missing.
+It is whether the treated skin has healed well enough to accept new grafts.
+That means clear oncology follow-up, no open wound, no active skin breakdown, and a scalp area with enough softness and blood supply for tiny recipient incisions.

 If the radiated area is shiny, tight, ulcerated, painful, poorly healing, or very scarred, surgery may be unsafe or may need to be refused.
 The decision is not only whether hair is missing.
 It is whether the scalp can heal another controlled injury.